spirali/elsie/docs/README.md

 ## Features

-- **Fully programmable presentations** If you have a repeated pattern in slides, you do not have to recreated it manually, you have Turing-complete Python.
+- **Fully programmable presentations** If you have a repeated pattern in slides, you do not have to recreated it manually again and again, you have full-featured programming language.

 - **Automatic layout** *Elsie* provides a simple yet powerful layout model.
 Need rows?
 Columns?
 Grids?
 Padding?
 Aligned text?
 Relative/Absolute positioning?